MicrosoftDocs/sdk-api/sdk-api-src/content/wabapi/ns-wabapi-wab_param.md

 #### WAB_USE_OE_SENDMAIL (WAB_USE_OE_SENDMAIL)

 Indicates that WAB is to use Outlook Express for e-mail before checking for a default Simple MAPI client.
-Default behaviour is to check for the Simple MAPI client first.
+Default behavior is to check for the Simple MAPI client first.